shrimpza/inverter-stuff/inverter-poll/README.md

 ## Usage

+Update `poll.py` with your own logger's IP and port, as well as inverter serial number.

+Configure the InfluxDB endpoints and credentials, or remove and replace with your own data recording implementation.

-Create a Python virtual environment, activate it, and install
+To run, create a Python virtual environment, activate it, and install
 dependencies:

 ```